msun-dev/js_shop_w98/README.md

 Shop API used in this project: https://fakestoreapi.com/

-Everything you will see in this website was inspired in some ways by this particular piece of art: https://joelgc.com/.
+Everything you will see in this website was inspired in some ways by this thing: https://joelgc.com/.
 Some code was copypasted.
 If something works - why bother to make it yourself?
 Also w98 stylesheet [https://unpkg.com/98.css] was heavily modified (in index.css LULE) bcs vanilla version sucks big stinky ass.